 By 1865 the number of Sunday Schools in the town had reached 26; increased competition meant a drop in attendance and the building took on a more social role as a centre for clubs, societies and events.

-Today it carries on this tradition as a community hub with a shop, café, meetings rooms, Makers’ Place of craftspeople, cinema and auditorium; the Cheshire home of the Northern Chamber Orchestra.
-It houses displays interpreting the building and the town, with a small temporary community display and workshop area.
+Today it carries on this tradition as a community hub with a café, meeting rooms, cinema and auditorium; the Cheshire home of the Northern Chamber Orchestra.

-Access: Step free access to the ground floor, lift to first floor meeting rooms and second floor Cinemac, stairs to basement displays, accessible toilet.
+Access: Step free access to the ground floor, lift to first floor meeting rooms and second floor Cinemac, accessible toilet.

 Location: The Old Sunday School is located off the main road into Macclesfield, Churchill Way.
 There is no on-site parking, but lots of public parking is available behind the building on Exchange Street, parallel to it on Duke Street or across the road on Churchill Way.